 - A systematic review of global prevalence showed significant geographical differences (between 1% and 45%.)

 - It is more common in women than in men, with a ratio of 1.67:1.
 Certain subtypes of IBS show different gender variability.

 - Peak prevalence is between the ages of 20 and 30.

-- There is no structural lesion, but it may be explained by abnormal smooth muscle activity ± visceral hypersensitivity (there appears to be an association with bronchial hyper-responsiveness) and abnormal central processing of painful stimuli.
+- There is no structural lesion, and no single explanation has been found to explain the condition.
+However, it seems to involve abnormal smooth muscle activity ± visceral hypersensitivity, and abnormal central processing of painful stimuli.